 New Century originated loans through thousands of independent mortgage brokers who found the borrowers, took their applications and then forwarded this information to New Century.
 These brokers were paid through commissions from New Century for consummated loans.
 The more loans they "sold" the higher their commission income.
 Very dangerous indeed.

 New Century's underwriting department was supposed to determine whether the applicant was likely to repay the loan.
 Unlike a deposit-taking savings and loan or a savings bank, New Century obtained the funds to lend to successful applicants through short-term borrowing.
 The firm then made its money by selling these mortgage loans to Wall Street investment banking firms which packaged them into mortgage-backed securities (MBS) and sold them to the ultimate investor - large institutions in this country and around the world that were looking for better yields than those offered by government securities.
 Although these institutions did not ordinarily review the quality of the loans they purchased, they were reassured by credit ratings given to these MBSs by agencies such as Standard & Poor's and Moody's.
 Those high ratings for what turned out to be low-quality loans ultimately proved to be disastrous for the mortgage lending industry.
-The Liar Loan

 The stated income loan, commonly known in the industry as a liar loan and to others as a no income verification loan, was originally created for self-employed individuals who had difficulty documenting their income.
 When it was expanded to the entire mortgage market, it became the final nail in the coffin for sensible lending standards.